juxt/modular/README.md

 Modular comprises :-

 * a set of pre-written components
-* a template system for creating applications out of them
+* a template system for creating new projects
 * some optional utility libraries

 Modular is based on Stuart Sierra's